MicrosoftDocs/win32/desktop-src/appxpkg/make-appx-package--makeappx-exe-.md

 ### To create a package bundle using a mapping file

-We use the **bundle** command to create an app bundle at &lt;output bundle name&gt; by adding all packages from a list of packages within &lt;mapping file&gt;.
-If &lt;mapping file&gt; contains a bundle manifest, AppxBundleManifest.xml, it is ignored.
+We use the **bundle** command to create an app bundle at <output bundle name&gt; by adding all packages from a list of packages within <mapping file&gt;.
+If <mapping file&gt; contains a bundle manifest, AppxBundleManifest.xml, it is ignored.

-1. Create a &lt;mapping file&gt;.
+1. Create a <mapping file&gt;.
 The first line contains the string **\[Files\]**, and the lines that follow specify the packages to add to the bundle.
 Each package is described by a pair of paths in quotation marks, separated by spaces or tabs.
 The pair of paths represents the package's source (on disk) and destination (in bundle).
 All destination package names must have the .appx extension.

     ``` syntax
         [Files]